-By Dinah E, Auxiliar de Conversación in Madrid 2019-2020
+By Dinah E, Auxiliar de Conversación in Madrid 19/20.

 It seems only yesterday when I set foot in Spain.
 How time flies!
 Looking back, I could not believe that I made it through.
 Traveling to a country where you don’t speak the language and you don’t know anybody is a bit scary.

 1. The Transport System:

 I am amazed as to how well-connected the trains, subways, and buses here are.
 I got a little worried at first when I learned of my school assignment in Colmenarejo, but it should have been the least of my worries.
 There are buses every 15 minutes from where I live in Galapagar going to the school, and Moncloa where I take the metro going to Madrid center.

 It is a fact that Spain ruled my country for 333 years, so we have similar words but I didn’t know that it was this much.
 I was astonished when I heard people saying familiar words.
 Back home, I knew that numbers and days of the week were the same, but I was surprised to learn that things in the kitchen and the house – among others – or even a few expressions were similar too!
-Spanish is a language that I have always wanted to learn, and knowing the similarities intensifies my desire for learning more.

 I learned that Spaniards have two surnames.
 This got me confused at first, but the explanation is pretty simple.
 They get their first surname from their father and the second surname from their mother.
 They use both surnames in their identifications and in filling out forms.